Updated July 21, 2021

 You never know when a newborn lamb will show up at your sanctuary, and you don’t want to find yourself in a situation where you are unable to provide the colostrum they require.
 Because time is of the essence, we recommend either keeping colostrum replacer in stock, making sure to replace it as needed based on the expiration date, or keeping frozen colostrum on hand.
 Frozen colostrum can be stored for up to a year.
 Be sure to thaw only what you need, thaw it slowly in warm water, and do not re-freeze any leftover portions.

 While "cow" can be defined to refer exclusively to female cattle, at The Open Sanctuary Project we refer to domesticated cattle of all ages and sexes as "cows." colostrum is an acceptable substitute for sheep colostrum if that is all you have available, but you should feed about ⅓ more volume to make up for the fact that it is not as nutritious as sheep colostrum.
 Make sure it comes from a Johne’s– free herd to avoid disease transmission.
-There have been some reports of lambs developing hemolytic Anemia is a condition in which the blood is deficient in red blood cells, in hemoglobin, or in total volume.
+There have been some reports of lambs developing hemolytic Anemia is a condition in which you don't have enough healthy red blood cells to carry adequate oxygen to the body's tissues.
 1-3 weeks after being fed cow colostrum, but this is rare, and if your options are cow colostrum or no colostrum, feeding cow colostrum is the better option.
 Always contact your veterinarian if a lamb is not eating as well or is showing signs of weakness.
 If this occurs in a lamb who was fed cow colostrum, be sure to let your veterinarian know that they received cow colostrum.
 Your veterinarian can assess the individual for anemia and perform a blood transfusion if necessary.

 Without their mother present, you’ll have to feed a lamb with a bottle, artificial nipple, or bowl for at least four weeks, though many sanctuaries continue to feed milk to lambs for at least two months.
 There are a few different options when it comes to milk.
 In the absence of their mother’s milk, feeding sheep’s milk is the next best option, but can be difficult to find and is typically raw rather than pasteurized.
 When using store-bought milk, choose pasteurized milk to prevent the possible spread of disease.
 Pasteurized goat’s milk tends to be easier to find and works well, but if your local grocer does not carry it, you should be able to buy powdered goat’s milk online.
 Whole cow’s milk can typically be used if goat’s milk is unavailable, just make sure it’s full fat.
 The last option is to use a milk replacer, but be sure to use one formulated specifically for lambs, and follow the directions on the package when preparing.
 The milk replacer will come with a scoop provided and all mixing instructions will be based on using that scoop, so don’t throw it out!
 It is important to follow all package instructions, as improper mixing can result in issues such as scours (diarrhea- discussed in more detail below) or malnutrition.
 While it can be more expensive, whole goat’s milk is easier for digestion and is less likely to cause scours.
 It does have a lower fat content than sheep’s milk, and some sources recommend supplementing it with oil when feeding it to lambs, but anecdotal information from the sanctuary community suggests that lambs fed goat’s milk have grown up to be healthy individuals.